Oddamavadi

 Oddamavadi is one of the highest fish producing divisions of Batticaloa.
 The important landmarks of the town are the 250m Oddamavadi steel bridge, Ameer Alli stadium, and the malty day boat landing site.
-Oddamavadi is the place where the Valachenai lagoon meets the sea.
-The Valachenai fisheries harbour close by to witness the big boats in action as well as boat mending and net mending activities.
+Oddamavadi is the place where the Valaichchenai lagoon meets the sea.
+The Valaichchenai fisheries harbour which belongs to koralai pattu is situated in Valeichchenai division witness the big boats in action as well as boat mending and net mending activities.